-We talk a lot about water quality here at Coastkeeper.
-We also talk a lot about water supply and conservation.
-Below, we’ll take a deep dive into just how those two topics are connected, and explore the science behind how wasting water leads to increased pollution in our communities.
+As clean water people, we talk a lot about water quality here at Coastkeeper.
+Because we also care about where our water comes from and how much of it we are using, we also talk a lot about water supply and conservation.
+Below, we’ll take a deep dive into just how water quality and quality are connected, and explore the science behind how wasting water leads to increased pollution in our communities.

 The Monitoring Program

-Volunteers with San Diego Coastkeeper’s water quality monitoring program have been measuring nutrient concentrations at fixed sites in local waterways since 2010.
-While many local streams see spikes in nutrient levels during the winter rainy season, several watersheds have sites that are chronically elevated throughout the year.
+Volunteers with San Diego Coastkeeper’s water quality monitoring program see all these impacts first hand.
+They have been measuring nutrient concentrations at fixed sites in local waterways since 2010.
+While many local streams see spikes in nutrient levels during the winter rainy season (see Box 1 below for a deep dive) when rainwater carries pollutants throughout our communities, several watersheds have sites that show consistently high nutrient levels regardless of the time of year.
 Our volunteers frequently witness the signs of eutrophication when they’re out collecting samples, such as seeing the slimy green or brown sheen of dense algal growth in the water, smelling their noxious odors, and even occasionally encountering fish kills on stream banks (from rapidly depleted oxygen levels).

 How You Can Make a Difference